jo-ap/TikhonovFenichelReductions.jl/README.md

 contained in the affine variety of `G`.
 `V`contains the generators of primary ideals that correspond to the irreducible components of the affine variety $\mathcal{V}(f(\cdot,\pi))$.
+If finding TFPV candidates takes too long, you can disable the computation of irreducible components of `V` by setting `compute_primary_decomposition=false`.

 The functions
 ~~~